ptr727/PlexCleaner/README.md

     - See the [Custom FFmpeg and HandBrake CLI Parameters](#custom-ffmpeg-and-handbrake-cli-parameters) section for usage details.
     - Older settings schemas will automatically be upgraded with compatible settings to v3 on first run.
   - Added `createschema` command to create the settings JSON schema file, no longer need to use `Sandbox` project to create the schema file.
+  - Fixed the file process logic to continue cleanup even if verify failed.
+  - Upgraded docker builds to use FFmpeg v6.
   - [*Breaking Change*] Refactored commandline arguments to only add relevant options to commands that use them vs. adding global options to all commands.
     - Maintaining commandline backwards compatibility was [complicated](https://github.com/dotnet/command-line-api/issues/2023), and the change is unfortunately a breaking change.
     - The following global options have been removed and added to their respective commands: